lluisalemanypuig/fns/README.md

 For small values of N (N <= 7) this code is not needed since there are not too many permutations (7! = 5040).
 For all larger values of N (N >= 8), 2^6 = 64 threads is a divisor of N!.
 Using a divisor of N! as the number of threads is also useful to balance the load among the threads equally (in terms of the amount of permutations processed).
+Although it's not likely to be needed, this software also allows arbitrarily large values of N.

 ## Dependencies

 The [GMP](https://gmplib.org/) library is needed to compile this project.
-Also, OpenMP library for parallelisation.
+Also, the [OpenMP](http://www.openmp.org/) library is needed for parallelisation (when processing the permutations in parallel).

 ## Compiling